Thermoformed Parts in Practice

 Contents

-Printing on plastic parts is considered an “off-mold decoration” process, which is applied after the forming process.
-Especially for products such as covers, trays, and housings manufactured through plastic deep drawing, printing is an optimal solution for customizing the appearance of deep-drawn parts.
+Printing on plastic parts is a form of ‘off-mould decoration’ and is carried out after the moulding process.
+This is particularly common for products such as covers, trays and housings produced by plastic thermoforming , printing on plastics is an ideal solution for customising the appearance of thermoformed parts.

 Which Plastics Can Be Printed?